nasa/astrobee_android/guest_science/README.md

 #### Examples

-There are three example apks that use the guest science library.
+There are three example apks that use the guest science library located in the gs_examples folder.
 See below for a brief description of each apk.
 It can be hard to explain how to use a library in a document so if you have any questions, please open and look at any of the examples.
 They may be able to clarify anything unclearly documented above.
 The AndroidManifest.xml, Start\*\*\*Service.java, and commands.xml files will be most helpful.

 Please note that these only make use of the gs manager but the hope is that they will eventually use the astrobee api to provide a more complete guest science apk example.